 Reference: Toxicological Effects of Biocide Slimicide C-30 on Some Marine Invertebrates, C.J.
 Lucu, et. al., Mar.
 Pollut.
 Bull., 11(10), 294-296 (1980).Dimethyl Sulfide has been used in its sulfonium salt form, as a counterion in agrochemical products.

 Sulphosate is the the trimethylsulphonium salt of glyphosate, the most successful, post-emergent systemic broad spectrum herbicide for control of annual and perennial weeds.
 The sulphosate salt is synthesized by reacting glyphosate (N-(phosphonomethyl)g lycine) with the sulphonium salt derived from Dimethyl Sulfide.
-Dimethyl Sulfide (DMS) is one of the products produced by Gaylord Chemical Company LLC.
+Dimethyl Sulfide (DMS) is one of the products produced by Gaylord Chemical.

 Beyond its use as a reaction media to manufacture agrichemical actives, DMSO is also used as a formulation solvent for agrichemicals.
 In this role DMSO acts to stabilize the formulation and increase loading levels of poorly-soluble actives.